Asbestos-Related & Asbestosis Claims

 Key Stats on the Impact of Asbestos

 The Health and Safety Executive (HSE) considers asbestos to be one of the most significant health hazards in Great Britain, which is why they provide thorough guidance on managing the risks.
 The HSE regularly reports on asbestos to monitor its impact on our society.
-They last released a report in July 2023, and we have summarised some of the most critical statistics below.
+We have summarised some of the most critical statistics below.

 - Asbestos has been banned in the UK since 1999 but continues to cause high levels of injuries and deaths